Free Weekly Meal Plans

 I probably wouldn’t buy this one again…if it tasted awesome, I might be able to get past the macros and the sugar alcohol in there.
 That said, I did drink the entire tub.

-- Taste: 7/10.
-I was pretty excited to taste this since it smelled so chocolatey in the tub…but then I was hit immediately with a cardboard taste when I drank it.
-There’s still some good chocolate flavor and the right amount of sweet, but it’s hard to get past that cardboard taste.
+• Taste: 6.5/10.
+I was pretty excited to taste this since it smelled so chocolatey in the tub…but then I was hit immediately with a really nutty, almost cardboard taste when I drank it.
+There’s still some good chocolate flavor and the right amount of sweet, but it’s hard to get past that nutty taste.

 Not Recommended